Wetland Methane Emissions, LPJ-EOSIM Model

 asset_name = "ensemble-mean-ch4-wetlands-emissions"

 Next, you will examine the contents of the collection under the temporal variable.
-You’ll see that the data is available from January 2020 to December 2022.
+You’ll see that the data is available beginning in January 1990.
 Looking at the dashboard:time density, you can observe that the data is periodic with monthly time density.

 # Using PySTAC client